GoogleCloudPlatform/professional-services/README.md

 * [GCP Architecture Visualizer](https://github.com/forseti-security/forseti-visualizer) - A tool that takes CSV output from a Forseti Inventory scan and draws out a dynamic hierarchical tree diagram of org -> folders -> projects -> gcp_resources using the D3.js javascript library.
 * [GCP Organization Hierarchy Viewer](tools/gcp-org-hierarchy-viewer) - A CLI utility for visualizing your organization hierarchy in the terminal.
 * [GCS Bucket Mover](tools/gcs-bucket-mover) - A tool to move user's bucket, including objects, metadata, and ACL, from one project to another.
+* [GCS Lock](tools/gcs-lock) - A locking mechanism for globaly consistent processes using the GCS client library for Java.
 * [GCS Usage Recommender](tools/gcs-usage-recommender) - A tool that generates bucket-level intelligence and access patterns across all projects for a GCP project to generate recommended object lifecycle management.
 * [GCS to BigQuery](tools/gcs2bq) - A tool fetches object metadata from all Google Cloud Storage buckets and exports it in a format that can be imported into BigQuery for further analysis.
 * [GKE Billing Export](tools/gke-billing-export) - Google Kubernetes Engine fine grained billing export.